Em-Seven/Raspberry_PI_home_server/README.md

 - **External Disk Mounting**
   - Configured an external USB drive for persistent data storage.

-- **Configured system logs**
-  - monitoring with journalctl for troubleshooting and service tracking

 - **Web Hosting (planned)**
   - Nginx setup for serving websites and apps